aiidateam/aiida-tutorials/docs/pages/2020_Oxford/sections/first_taste.rst

 Choosing the kpoints
 ********************
 Also for ``kpoints``, we are loading these from file.
-The reason is that we already run the Quantum ESPRESSO run, and we need to be sure that the order of the k-points is the same.
+The reason is that we already executed the Quantum ESPRESSO NSCF run, and we need to be sure that the order of the k-points is the same (exercise: check in :numref:`fig oxford2020 folderdata_provenance` that the ``KpointsData`` node that we are using is indeed the input ``KpointsData`` of the NSCF calculation).
 Otherwise, one can create an AiiDA ``KpointsData`` and use the ``set_kpoints`` method to pass a :math:`N\times 3` numpy array, where :math:`N` is the number of k-points.

 Setting up input parameters
 ***************************
-One of the input nodes is the ``parameters`` node, that contains the input flags for the code.
+One very important input node is the ``parameters`` node, containing the input flags for the code.

 .. code:: python